 MISTAKE 6: WORKING ALONE

-The silence in the room, the lack of water-cooler conversation, the voices in your head … they all add up.
+The silence in the room, the lack of water-cooler conversation, the voices in your head.
+It all takes a toll.
+Humans are social creatures after all!

 While you may not replace old colleagues with new ones, you can explore where you live for viable co-working spaces and café’s to work from a few times a week.